wp-plugins/zuppler-online-ordering/readme.txt

 3. Sample Order Online page rendered using the plugin

 == Changelog ==

+= 1.1 =
+* Added information tabs to the settings page.

 = 1.0.1 =
 * Small changes on readme.txt